Facebook

 2 types of dimming methods for LED and 6 types of dimming control methods for LED lighting

 When we talk about dimming LED lighting, many articles mix the dimming control and dimming methods, such as combining PWM and other dimming control methods.
-So, I plan to explain the dimming method of LED and the dimming control methods of LED lighting.
+I plan to explain the dimming method of LEDs and the dimming control methods for LED lighting.

 LED power supply determines the LED lighting's dimming control methods.

-LED (Light Emitting Diode) is a solid-state semiconductor device that can convert electrical energy into visible light.
+An LED (Light-Emitting Diode) is a solid-state semiconductor device that converts electrical energy into visible light.
 It is composed of P-type semiconductor conductors.
-When current acts on this chip through a wire, electrons are pushed to the P region, and the electrons in the N-type semiconductor and the holes in the P-type semiconductor collide violently in the light-emitting layer to produce photons, and then energy is emitted in the form of photons.
+When current flows through this chip via a wire, electrons are pushed to the P region.
+In the N-type semiconductor and the P-type semiconductor, the electrons and holes collide violently in the light-emitting layer, producing photons.
+Consequently, energy is emitted in the form of photons.

 2 types of dimming methods for LED